 Unique Kforce Solutions Solve Client Security Vulnerabilities

-Facing security gaps and a tight timeline, a technology giant turns to Kforce for help
+Facing security vulnerabilities and a tight timeline, a technology giant turns to Kforce for help

 In a recent case study, we explored the multitude of ways that our unique services helped a global technology company bolster their security practices while netting significant savings.